jaisw7/dgfs1D_gpu/README.md

   *A discontinuous Galerkin fast spectral method for multi-species full Boltzmann equation on streaming multi-processors.* preprint: https://arxiv.org/abs/1903.04670
 * **[Mieussens 2000]** Mieussens, L. (2000)
   *Discrete-velocity models and numerical schemes for the Boltzmann-BGK equation in plane and axisymmetric geometries.* Journal of Computational Physics 162.2: 429-466.
-* **[Chigullapalli 2011]** Chigullapalli, S., and Alexeenko, A. A. (2011) *Unsteady 3d rarefied flow solver based on boltzmann-esbgk model kinetic equations.* 41st AIAA Fluid Dynamics Conference and Exhibit.
-2011.

 ### License:
 *dgfs1D_gpu* is released as GNU GPLv2 open-source software.
 The intention is to keep everything transparent, and adopt the practice in early part of research career.